svaarala/duktape/doc/json.rst

-The compatible custom encoding format (JC, controlled by the define ``DUK_USE_JC``) is intended to provide a JSON interface which is more useful than the standard Ecmascript one, while producing JSON values compatible with the Ecmascript and other JSON parsers.
+The compatible custom encoding format (JC, controlled by the define ``DUK_USE_JC``) is intended to provide a JSON interface which is more useful than the standard ECMAScript one, while producing JSON values compatible with the ECMAScript and other JSON parsers.

-As a general rule, all values which are not ordinarily handled by standard Ecmascript JSON are encoded as object values with a special "marker" key beginning with underscore.
+As a general rule, all values which are not ordinarily handled by standard ECMAScript JSON are encoded as object values with a special "marker" key beginning with underscore.
 Such values decode back as objects and don't round trip in the strict sense, but are nevertheless detectable and even (manually) revivable to some extent.